Lee Mendelson: Peanuts

+The Coca-Cola Company approached Mendelson about creating an animated Christmas special, which led to the production of A Charlie Brown Christmas.
+Schultz recommended the animator and director of the program, Bill Melendez, after previously collaborating on Peanuts-themed Ford advertisements; Mendelson hired jazz composer Vince Guaraldi after hearing his jazz song "Cast Your Fate to the Wind" while driving across the Golden Gate Bridge.
+Mendelson sketched the lyrics to what would become the opening number, Christmas Time is Here, on a napkin in about 15 minutes and had a nearby church choir record it.

 After a hurried six-month production period, A Charlie Brown Christmas aired December 9, 1965 on CBS.
 The show won both an Emmy and a Peabody award and was the first of over 40 animated Peanuts specials created by Mendelson, Melendez and Schulz.
 In addition they collaborated on The Charlie Brown and Snoopy Show, which ran on Saturday mornings during the 1980s.

-In 1968, Mendelson produced the documentary Travels with Charley, based upon the book by John Steinbeck.
+"Coca-Cola called on a Thursday and said, 'We’re looking for a new Christmas special.'
+I lied and said we’d been working on one for months."